Book publisher Hachette says working to resolve Amazon dispute

 Details of the row are still unknown but several media reports indicate it is over the pricing of e-books.
 Neither company would outline the specifics.

-Hachette, the fourth largest book publisher in the United States, is owned by French media group Lagardere.
+Hachette, the fourth largest book publisher in the United States, is owned by French media group Lagardere (LAGA.PA).
 Its CEO Arnaud Nourry said on Wednesday he hopes for an early end to the dispute, adding that it should not affect online sales this year.

 Amazon has been buying fewer print books from Hachette and last week removed an option to pre-order Hachette titles that will be published in the future.
 These include "The Silkworm", an upcoming novel written by author of the Harry Potter series J.K.
 Rowling, under the pen name Robert Galbraith.